Thank you! We’ve received your message and will contact you soon.

-PMP Programmatic: How Private Marketplaces Maximize Value for Publishers and Advertisers
+PMP Programmatic: How Private Marketplaces Work in 2026

 pmp programmatic

 The world of programmatic advertising is diverse and not limited by real-time auctions.
 Other valuable options include programmatic guaranteed, programmatic direct, and PMP (private marketplace).
-In this article, we’ll explore all these concepts while emphasizing the PMP programmatic meaning.
+Open a publisher's premium ad server and look at where the highest-value deals happen.
+They are not on the open exchange.
+They are in private marketplaces.

 What Are the Main Types of Programmatic Deals?

-Today, we live in a completely different world.
-With programmatic systems, advertisers can watch ad performance in real-time and optimize it, and publishers can adjust their ad inventory to get more revenue.
-Typically, advertisers use demand-side platforms (DSPs), and publishers utilize the benefits of supply-side platforms (SSPs).
+Typically, advertisers use demand-side platforms (DSPs) and publishers use supply-side platforms (SSPs).
 Through these platforms, both parties connect to open auctions on so-called ad exchanges.
 This is the first type of programmatic deals.

 1. Open auctions (or open marketplaces) rely on real-time bidding (RTB) technology.
 This means all potential advertisers place their bids on ad inventory offered by a publisher, and the owner of the highest bid gets to show their ad to a publisher’s website visitor.
 The open auction starts automatically and takes milliseconds.